cryptrr/browser-scripts/README.md

 Download Video file that is playing in the browser

+## Block Videos and Audio on page

+Block all videos and audio requests on the page.
+Could be used to prevent unnecessary use of data on metered connections.

 ## Touch Div Fullscreen

 Make the long pressed <div\/> go fullscreen.